 - A student who receives a "D" or an "F" in two or more of the core classes for two or more quarters may result in repeating the grade level.
-Core classes include courses in the areas of English, reading/Language Arts, Math, Social Studies, Science, and Latin/Logic. - Students will receive an academic probation letter at the end of each quarter if they do not have a C- or better in identified core classes. - A student who receives a "D" or an "F" in Math for two or more quarters will be required to repeat that Math class the following year.
+Core classes include courses in the areas of English, reading/language arts, math, social studies, science, and Latin/logic. - Students will receive an academic probation letter at the end of each quarter if they do not have a C- or better in identified core classes. - A student who receives a "D" or an "F" in Math for two or more quarters may be required to repeat the math course.

 A student's conduct, as well as their grades, will be reviewed by the Middle School faculty and Activities Department to determine a student's eligibility to regain participation in the co-curricular or extracurricular activity.
-Sufficient academic progress and appropriate student conduct will need to be evident for participation to be regained.
+"Student grade reports are run throughout the school year.
+Middle school students who are in athletics and activities are expected to have grades of a C- or higher.
+Students will be notified by their coaches regarding their ineligibility to participate in their activity until their grades have improved.
 Activity coaches and advisors may have standards and consequences in addition to this academic probation policy.

-St. Croix Prep reserves the right to recommend whether a student subject to academic probation should participate in middle school events and activities such as field trips, Valley Fair, and educational travel opportunities including Washington, D.C.
+St. Croix Prep reserves the right to recommend whether a student on academic probation should participate in middle school events and activities such as field trips, Valley Fair, and educational travel opportunities including Washington, D.C., and Wolf Ridge.

-Exceptions may be made for extenuating circumstances such as extended absence from school due to illness/injury, family emergency, and/or an Individual Education Plan for a student.
+Exceptions may be made for extenuating circumstances such as extended absence from school due to illness/injury, family emergency, and/or an extenuating circumstance.